isomerpages/mindef-sg101/index.md

       button: Read More
       url: /social-national-identity/caringsociety/
       image: /images/multiabled.png
       alt: Image alt text
   - infopic:
-      title: Volunteerism in Singapore
-      subtitle: Case study/ Social
-      description: "As Singapore approaches the second millennium, it faces a new
-        crisis: an ageing population.
-How can we get able-bodied seniors to help their peers in need?"
-      button: Read More
-      url: /social-national-identity/examples/volunteerism
-      image: /images/volunteers.png
-      alt: Image alt text
-  - infopic:
       title: "2010 to the Present: New Challenges"